Adeo Ressi: Career

 After ending his collegiate career, Ressi co-founded Total New York, a localized news website, in 1994.
 In 1997, America Online purchased Total New York for an undisclosed amount of money and redubbed it AOL Digital City.
-He founded methodfive, a web development firm, in 1995 and sold it to Xceed in 2000 for $88 million.
+Ressi founded methodfive, a web development firm, in 1995 and sold it to Xceed in 2000 for $88 million.
 Ressi used the money from his previous two ventures to found Game Trust, a developer of online casual game infrastructure, in 2002.
 Game Trust had a successful first round of funding in 2003, securing investments from Silicon Valley Venture Partners and Intel Capital.

 The second round of funding was due to be provided by Softbank Capital in 2005.
 On the day of the deal, however, representatives from Softbank informed Ressi that they were pulling out.
 The investment would have been worth $10 million.
 Because Ressi was contractually obligated to not seek other investors while negotiating with Softbank, Game Trust was left with little remaining capital.
 Ressi was forced to take out a bridge loan from existing investors to keep Game Trust afloat.
 Even so, by the fall of 2005, Game Trust had secured $9 million in funding, including $3 million from TWJ Capital.
-After a failed development project at Game Trust in 2006, Elon Musk was voted off the board of directors and replaced with the son of TWJ Capital founder, Thomas Jones.
+After a failed development project at Game Trust in 2006, Elon Musk was voted off the board of directors and replaced with the son of TWJ Capital founder Thomas Jones.
 Jones would try unsuccessfully to take control of Game Trust away from Ressi.

 Ressi eventually sold Game Trust to RealNetworks in 2007, but his experience with venture capitalists led him to start TheFunded in 2007.
 The website is designed to allow entrepreneurs to write anonymous reviews about venture capital groups and their processes.
 The website was met with derision from venture capital groups, but proved to be popular among entrepreneurs.
 Ressi intended to keep the site anonymous, but news about its existence leaked to TechCrunch.
 The site had 1,000 anonymous entrepreneur members by March 2007.
 In order to remain anonymous himself, Ressi adopted the pseudonym of "Ted."
 In November 2007, Ressi decided to reveal his identity in a piece in Wired.
 By January 2008, TheFunded had 3,600 members.